tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

 |br|

 Every column has a data type:
-BOOLEAN or DOUBLE or INTEGER or NUMBER or SCALAR or STRING or UNSIGNED or VARBINARY.
+BOOLEAN or DOUBLE or INTEGER or NUMBER or SCALAR or STRING or UNSIGNED or UUID or VARBINARY.
 The detailed description of data types is in the section :ref:`Operands <sql_operands>`.